-If the student received federal financial aid and failed to attend all of their classes or start all of their competencies, they are considered a "no show" only for those classes/competencies they did not begin.
-"No shows" must repay in full any financial aid funds that were received for those classes/competencies.
+If the student received federal financial aid and failed to begin participation all of their competencies or classes, they are considered a "no show" for those classes/competencies they did not begin.
+A Pell recalculation will be performed, removing the "No Show" credits from the student's course load.